Review by S J Holetz

 interlocked with

-Dick Lovgren’s bass as Thordendal cut through it all with his searing
+Dick Lovgren’s bass as Thordendal cut through it all with

 solos and whale song melodies.